 Professor Ts.
 Dr. Jeyraj Selvaraj received the B.Eng.
 (Hons.) degree from Multimedia University, Malaysia, in 2002, the M.Sc. degree in power electronics and drives jointly from the University of Birmingham, Birmingham, and the University of Nottingham, Nottingham, U.K., in 2004, and the Ph.D. degree from the University of Malaya, Kuala Lumpur, Malaysia, in 2009.
 He is currently a professor and deputy executive director of the University Malaya Power Energy Dedicated Advanced Centre (UMPEDAC), University of Malaya.
 He is also a member of IEEE, IEM, and the working group committee on photovoltaic standards of the Department of Standards Malaysia.
 With more than 15 years of experience in solar energy fields, he has monitored more than 75 onsite inverter tests under the FiT, LSS, and NEM schemes in Malaysia and published more than 70 high-impact journals, 50 conference papers, and 4 book chapters.
 He is one of the recipients of the NAM research training fellowship for young scientists and the Royal Academy Engineering UK’s Leaders in Innovation Fellowship in 2016 and 2017, respectively.
 In 2019, he was awarded the Erasmus+ Mobility Programme Fellowship, followed by the Asian Universities Alliance Scholarship in 2020.

+Dr Sara Deilami completed her masters and Ph.D. degrees in Electrical and Power Engineering from Curtin University.
+She currently holds the position of Senior Lecturer in the School of Engineering at Macquarie University, where she also serves as the Associate Director of Smart Grid Cities (SGC) and a member of the Transforming Energy Market (CTM).
 Her primary research interests focus on Grid Integration, including Electric Vehicle Charging, Wireless Technology, Renewable Energy Integration, Power Quality, and Power System Protection. with 20 years of work experience in both Academia and Electrical Engineering industry, she is leading the power and energy research and works on numerous industry projects on electrified transportation, buildings, and communities at Macquarie University.
 Additionally, she is an advocate for sustainable development goals.
+Dr Deilami is the Vice Chair of IEEE Power and Energy Society (PES) in NSW Section.